pacc-services/web/scripts/README.md

 1. Update the brand colors in the scripts
 2. Replace logo files in `src/assets/images/`
-3. Run `node scripts/generate-og-image.mjs` to regenerate OG images
+3. Run `tsx scripts/generate-og-image.ts` to regenerate OG images
 4. Commit the new OG image to the repository

 ## Notes